mamaggie/maggiema.rbind.io/content/home/slider.md

 [[item]]
   title = ""
-  content = "\"You have worked reliably and to a consistently high standard throughout this semester.\" <br> -- *Former Teammate*" align = "left"
+  content = "\"Maggie I love your thoughtful approach to data and storytelling.
+You are a great voice for the team. \" <br> -- *Former Teammate*" align = "left"

   overlay_color = "#404040"  # An HTML color value.